 How to Tie Shoes with Orthotics – Stop Heel Slippage

 Did you know that the way that you tie your kid’s shoelaces has a direct impact on determining the benefits that they will get from the shoes and the orthotics that they wear?
 Tying your kids’ shoes properly is the only way to make sure that your child gets the full support and stability that the shoes and orthotics have to offer.
-Let me show you how to tie shoes with orthotics.
+Let me show you the most effective way to tie shoes with orthotics.

 How to Tie Shoes with Orthotics – Follow These 3 Simple Steps